 If convicted, the person may well serve a prison sentence and the criminal conviction for using a false passport may be used as a reason to refuse some immigration applications – including indefinite leave to remain – and can cause problems when applying for work.

-There are legal options, even after a criminal sentence has been given, that may help you if you are in this situation.
+There are legal options, even after a criminal sentence has been given, that may help you if you have been prosecuted for use of a false passport.
 One of these is the Criminal Cases Review Commission (CCRC).

 The CCRC was set up to deal with suspected miscarriages of justice.
 It has reviewed a number of convictions relating to offences by asylum seekers/refugees connected to their entry to the UK.
 In most of these cases, the applicants have been advised to plead guilty, and were not advised that they may have a defence.
 The CCRC has the power to refer convictions (and sentences) to the appropriate appeal court if it determines there is a real possibility that the conviction will be quashed.